Best Smart Sprinkler Controllers 2026: Hydrawise vs Rachio

 Frequently asked questions

-Which smart sprinkler controller is best for residential service work?
-The Rachio 3 is the default for most residential service work — strong app, good ecosystem, simple install, 5-year warranty.
+The Rachio 3 is the default for most residential service work: strong app, good ecosystem, simple install, 5-year warranty, and broad compatibility with the irrigation hardware most homes already have.
 The Hunter Hydrawise Pro-HC is better when working on existing Hunter systems.
-Skip the Orbit B-hyve for premium customers; the build quality is noticeably lower.
+Skip the Orbit B-hyve for premium customers, the build quality is noticeably lower.

-Do smart controllers work without internet?
-Yes — they revert to a traditional time-based schedule when wifi drops.
+Yes, they revert to a traditional time-based schedule when wifi drops.
 The smart features (weather adjustment, remote access) require connectivity, but the basic irrigation function continues.
-Worth telling customers; it removes the "what if wifi goes out" objection.
+Worth telling customers, it removes the "what if wifi goes out" objection.

-Can I install a smart controller without a license?
 Like-for-like controller replacement is generally service work and doesn't require a separate license in most states.
 New-system installation, mainline modifications, and backflow work do require licensure in many states.
-Check your state plumbing/irrigation board before quoting beyond a controller swap.
+Check your state plumbing or irrigation board before quoting beyond a controller swap.

 Bottom line